34% of consumers think a Smart Website gives a local business more credibility

-Some websites will hide or disguise product / service costs in the hope of generating more initial leads, but this is often a mistake.
-Local businesses, like all businesses, should be transparent & upfront in their pricing & make it clear to consumers what they are getting for their money.
+Some websites will hide or disguise product/service costs in the hope of generating more initial leads, but this is often a mistake.
+Local businesses, like all businesses, should be transparent and upfront in their pricing and make it clear to consumers what they are getting for their money.

-Business proximity to the consumer is not something a business can easily change or prevent, and of course, it often depends on the type of businesses.
+Business proximity to the consumer is not something a business can easily change or prevent, and of course, it often depends on the type of business.

 How consumers prefer to contact a local business

 - 41% of consumers prefer to contact a local business on the phone after viewing their website